 According to the National Floor Safety Institute, 85 percent of all worker’s compensation claims in the United States are attributed to employees falling on wet or slick floors.
 The important thing to remember is that slick walking surfaces can occur in any workplace, including offices and construction sites.
 When it comes to fall injuries at work, no one is immune.

 The Culture of Safety.com estimates that there are 25,000 fall down accidents in the United States every day.
 It is also estimated that 65 percent of all lost work days originate from such incidents.

 What Causes These Incidents & Injuries In New York Workplaces?

-According to ReliablePlant.com, the more common causes of slip and fall injuries in the workplace include:
+According to ReliablePlant.com, the more common causes of fall injuries in the workplace include:

 - Floors covered with a slippery liquid such as oil or grease

 From this list, it is easy to see that the bulk of the responsibility for preventing fall accidents rests on the shoulders of the employer.
 But when you consider what can be done to prevent these injuries, it is important to look at more than just working conditions.

 While employers need to take the lead in preventing injuries, it is a group effort that gets the best results.
 Some of the actions that can be taken to prevent slip and fall cases New York include:

 - Making employees responsible for covering extension cords

 - Making employees responsible for keeping walkways clear of obstacles